dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-compliance-policy-settings-in-microsoft-intune.md

 **Minutes of inactivity before password is required** setting.

 ### Email profile
-- **Email account must be managed by Intune**: When this option is set to **Yes**, the device must use the email account deployed to the device.
+- **Email account must be managed by Intune**: When this option is set to **Yes**, the device must use the email profile deployed to the device.
 The device is considered noncompliant in the following situations:
   - The email profile is deployed to a user group other than the user group that the compliance policy targets.
   - The user has already set up an email account on the device that matches the Intune email profile deployed to the device.
 Intune cannot overwrite the user-provisioned profile, and therefore cannot manage it.
 To ensure compliance, the user must remove the existing email settings.
 Then, Intune can install the managed email profile.